 What kind of Catholic College or University degree should you get?

 Other than a shared religious foundation, no two schools are alike on this list.
-You will find schools that range from small liberal arts colleges in rural towns to large, world-renown research universities.
-Make no mistake, Catholic Colleges and Universities are not meant for Catholics alone.
-An education that focuses on the entire person is a valuable education whether you identify as religious or not.
-Further, many of American’s top Catholic Colleges and Universities are recognized as premier academic institutions.
+You will find schools that range from small liberal arts colleges in rural towns to large, world-renowned research universities.

 How much do people make with a Catholic College or University degree?